DeeEmm/DIY-Flow-Bench/CONTRIBUTING.md

 The project stretches across a number of platforms and disciplines, and so trying to make a one-size-fits-all set of 'rules' is likely impossible as there are many things do not apply equally to all.

-So the guidelines seek to set out some basic concepts that can them be implimented in the best manner across each of the platforms.
+So the guidelines seek to set out some basic concepts that can then be implimented in the best manner across each of the platforms.

 ## Coding standards